-- Utilize site plans and detailed engineering drawings to coordinate installation of EVSE. - Develop and execute a Procurement Plan.
-This plan will include, but is not limited to: - Complete list of procurements necessary for the project, including EVSE, solar, and BESS; - Procedures, steps, and timelines that will be followed to acquire them for the project. - Provide a copy of the Procurement Plan to the CAM.
-CAM written approval to proceed with procurement is required. - Prepare the site location for the installation of the EVSE. - Prepare and/or upgrade behind-the-meter (BTM) electrical infrastructure. - Perform any required earthwork/trenching/boring. - Pour concrete pads. - Install conduit, wiring, lighting, and security features. - Patch and seal any concrete, asphalt, or other surfaces impacted by trenching. - Ensure the site is restored to a condition consistent with or better in appearance than the original site. - Procure chargers to be delivered to the Project site.
-Log purchase orders and provide a copy to the CAM. - Install (16) DC Fast Charging Stations, or those with similar performance as follows: - (15) 180 kW dual-port CCS1 chargers that permit simultaneous 90kW DC charging for two vehicles - (1) 360kW DC high-power split systems that permit simultaneous 120kW DC charging for four vehicles - Provide at least sixteen (16) high quality digital photographs of the sixteen (16) installed and operational charging stations (labeled with unique identification numbers) to the CAM.
+- Develop and execute a Procurement Plan.
+This plan will include, but is not limited to: - Complete list of procurements necessary for each site, including 0 EVSE and BESS: - Procedures, steps, and timelines that will be followed to acquire them for each site. - Provide a copy of the Procurement Plan to the CAM.
+CAM written approval to proceed with procurement is required. - Utilize Site Drawings and Installation Plans to coordinate installation of power cabinets and charging dispensers at each site and BESS at the Wilmington site. - Prepare both charging sites by: - Preparing and/or upgrading electrical infrastructure \circ - Performing any required earthwork/trenching/boring 0 - 0 Pouring concrete pads - Installing conduit, wiring, lighting, and security features 0 - Patching and sealing any concrete, asphalt, or other surfaces 0 impacted by trenching - Ensuring site is restored to a condition consistent with or better in 0 appearance than original site - Schedule delivery and installation of charging systems for each site and BESS at the Wilmington site - Install EVSE at each site and stationary battery storage at the Wilmington site. to include: - 15 350 kW power cabinets and 30 charging dispensers and three 600 kWh BESS units at the Wilmington site; and